 “Sasa ata nikimwachia, atajua ni nani ameacha?”
 The cargo-pants guy was back and talking to me.
 Or was he thinking out loud?
 And man, would he make a good cat burglar!
 For a man his size, he barely made a sound when he walked.
 While I, on the other hand, was the queen of false impressions; hear me coming and you’d think a herd of elephants was about to descend on you and you’d dash to get out of the way lest you got caught in the stampede.
 Only for me to appear, a mouse, squeaking as I ran for cover.
 Back to his question, did that mean that the person on the phone with him earlier was not the phone-guy?
 And if he was not Jeff, could I still trust him?
 It was like a parent getting a picture from the nanny agency of the top-rated nanny that they sent over to watch the baby, and that picture not matching the person who came in and was now alone with their baby.
 Quick!
 Something from My Fair Lady to calm me down once more.
 “Just you wait, Henry Higgins, just you wait!”
 Nope!
 Not helping.
 That sounded like something I’d threaten the phone fundi with after he royally messed up my phone.
 The cargo-pants guy left again, as quietly as he had come, leaving me alone with my worried thoughts.

 Not to be outdone, the computer guy also left his cubicle.
 Maybe a stroll to clear his head?
 Or walking to the nearest church to pray for deliverance?
 He walked up the stairs separating his cubicle from my phone guy’s shop.
 As he did this, he walked past a woman in a white tee, black distressed skinny jeans and orange sneakers, and who was coming down the stairs like a model on a catwalk in Milan.
 He glanced back and stared at her, tripping and falling when he missed a step.
 He scrambled to get up, looked around and blushed when he caught me watching him before running up the stairs.
-The woman had also disappeared by then, unaware of the devastation she’d left in her wake.
+The woman had also disappeared by then, unaware of the effect she’d had on the man.

 With my main source of distraction gone, I looked around for something else to take my mind off my little tech baby.
 There was a guy in the opposite corner.
 He was on one side of a counter, holding a screw-like tool over a phone as he talked with the two women sitting on barstools on the outer side of the counter.
 He looked like a mixologist fixing drinks as he practiced armchair psychology on his patrons.
 Did the same concept apply?
 Drinks lowered people’s inhibitions, I know.
 But watching as someone did things that you didn’t understand to your precious phone, didn’t that make you just as vulnerable?
 Were the two women baring their souls even as they let him tinker with their phone, the keeper of their secrets?